 If you are setting up an e-commerce business, you probably have some thoughts on sourcing.
-Even if that is not the case, you could start by reading trade magazines to find companies manufacturing products you are interested in.
-You could also attend the relevant trade shows.
+If this happens not to be the case, trade magazines are a great place to start in finding manufacturing companies offering products of interest.

-You could also contact trade organizations that are associated with the products you want to deal in, making valuable contact with their members.
+Contacting trade organizations and attending trade shows associated with the products you wish to deal in provide great opportunities to network and make valuable contacts.
 In fact, these organizations aim to connect manufacturers and retailers, even if they are from different countries.
-It is not difficult to locate relevant associations.
-You could simply look up a directory of trade associations.

 Drop shipping is the real revolution of e-commerce.
 There are many benefits and few risks in drop shipping.

 - No upfront investment in stock